trivago/gollum/docs/consumers/file.rst

 The file consumer allows to read from files while looking for a delimiter that marks the end of a message.
 If the file is part of e.g. a log rotation the file consumer can be set to a symbolic link of the latest file and (optionally) be told to reopen the file by sending a SIGHUP.
 A symlink to a file will automatically be reopened if the underlying file is changed.
-When attached to a fuse, this consumer will stop accepting messages in case that fuse is burned.

 Parameters